-Concerns regarding an academic program's sustainability may arise from Program Review data, input from faculty or administrators, or changes in external factors such as labor market trends.
+Concerns regarding an academic program's sustainability may arise from Program Review data, recommendations by the Institutional Effectiveness Committee (IEC), input from faculty or administrators, or changes in external factors such as labor market trends.
+Upon validation by the IEC, a PSR Team is convened by the Academic Senate to conduct a thorough review.